Migration trends (1/)

 Read more

 For the vast majority of irregular migrants Lithuania is a transit state whilst trying to reach West Europe or Scandinavian countries.
-3582 foreigners were denied entry to Lithuania in 2021, mainly due to threat to security and public order (74 percent) or because they did not have a valid travel document (14 percent).
+4992 foreigners were denied entry to Lithuania in 2023, mainly due to threat to security and public order (38%), because they didn’t have documents justifying the purpose and conditions of their stay (32%) or because they did not have a valid travel document (15%).

 Foreigners found to be illegaly present in Lithuania

-The residence of an alien is considered illegal if the period of his stay in the Republic of Lithuania exceeds the period of residence established for aliens;
+The residence of a foreigner considered illegal if the period of his or her stay in the Republic of Lithuania exceeds the period of residence established for foreigners;

 Read more

-the alien stays in Lithuania after the expiration of visa or without a visa (in case, it is necessary), or with a revoked or forged visa; the alien does not have a valid travel document; if he entered the Republic of Lithuania illegally or resides in Lithuania without a residence permit or with an invalid, revoked or forged residence permit.
-4961 of illegally staying foreigners were present within the territory of Lithuania in 2021, most of them were the citizens of Iraq, Ukraine, Belarus, Russia and Kazakhstan.
+the foreigner stays in Lithuania after the expiration of visa or without a visa (in case, it is necessary), or with a revoked or forged visa; the foreigner does not have a valid travel document; if he or she entered the Republic of Lithuania illegally or resides in Lithuania without a residence permit or with an invalid, revoked or forged residence permit.
+3651 of illegally staying foreigners were present within the territory of Lithuania in 2023, most of them were the citizens of Belarus, Russia and Uzbekistan.

 Return decisions and expulsion

-Return means the process of a foreign who does not fulfil or no longer fulfils the conditions of legal stay in Lithuania going back to his/her country of origin.
+Return means the process of a foreigner who does not fulfil or no longer fulfils the conditions of legal stay in Lithuania going back to his/her country of origin.

 Read more